stefangary/Cloud-Data-Transfer-Speed-Benchmarks/README.md

 - `conda install -c conda-forge gcsfs`
 - `conda install -c conda-forge pyarrow` **OR** `conda install -c conda-forge fastparquet`
 - `conda install -c conda-forge h5netcdf`

+I found this to be the most simple way to run the notebook, but users can choose to install the libraries with whatever method they wish.